 - Remove from heat and allow to cool completely.

 My goodness, honeysuckle flower syrup makes desserts and drinks special!
 Here are some ideas for enjoying it:

-- Use your honeysuckle flower syrup to sweeten summer iced tea
+- Use honeysuckle flower syrup to sweeten summer iced tea

 - Make homemade lemonade sweetened with honeysuckle syrup

 - Add a few drops of honeysuckle syrup to sparkling water

 - As a sweetener for your favorite cake and muffin recipes

 - Enjoy as a topping for ice-cream, frozen yogurt, or sorbet

 - Pour a spoonful of honeysuckle syrup over a bowl of fresh fruit

 - Add honeysuckle syrup to unsweetened homemade yogurt

-- Freeze some of your honeysuckle syrup in ice cube trays, remove, and store in freezer bags.
+- Freeze some of your honeysuckle syrup in ice cube trays, remove and store in freezer bags.
 This is a great way to preserve your blossom syrup for the winter months – then add to your favorite hot beverage in the winter.
 Or use it in one of the honeysuckle recipes below.

 Other Delicious Honeysuckle Recipes